Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Evaluation

-\change{To demonstrate the superior mapping quality obtained by leveraging SLAM for state estimation, we evaluate the accuracy and completeness of the mesh reconstructions obtained via SLAM and VIO.
-We also evaluate the reconstructions using the ground-truth poses and depth maps corresponding to the SLAM and VIO missions as a best-case-scenario.
-The final reconstruction is the combination of the submap meshes.
-Accuracy is computed as the root-mean-square error and completeness is computed as the percentage of the ground-truth mesh vertices for which there is a reconstructed mesh vertex within 50 cm. }
+To showcase the superior mapping quality when leveraging SLAM, we evaluate the accuracy and completeness of the meshes obtained via SLAM, VIO and the best-case-scenario of using both ground-truth poses and depth maps, against the ground-truth mesh.
+The accuracy measured by the root-mean-square error (RMSE) and completeness by the percentage of the ground-truth mesh vertices for which a reconstructed mesh polygon is within 20 or 50 cm.
+The absolute trajectory error is computed between the estimated and ground-truth trajectories.

-\change{The quantitative evaluation results are presented in Table \ref{tab:mesh_accuracy}.
-The ground-truth mesh reconstructions do not achieve 100\% completeness because there are regions of the environment that are unobservable from the followed trajectories, e.g.\ the higher parts of trees.
-It can be seen that the drift correction due to loop-closures improves both the reconstructed mesh quality and the trajectory accuracy in both mission types.
-The modified lawnmower pattern results in further improvement in mesh accuracy and completeness in the SLAM case due to the higher amount of loop closures triggered homogeneously throughout the mission. }